mongodb/docs/source/reference/mongotop.rst

 Synopsis
 --------

-The ``mongotop`` utility provides a method to track the amount of time spent on read and write activity for a MongoDB instance. ``mongotop`` provides statistics on the per-collection level.
-In default operation, mongotop returns values every second.
+:option:`mongotop` provides a method to track the amount of time a MongoDB instance spends reading and writing data. ``mongotop`` provides statistics on the per-collection level.
+In default operation, :option:`mongotop` returns values every second.

 .. seealso::